WHY PLAY AN INSTRUMENT?

 OUR TOOLS: THE CELLO AND BOW

 A surgeon needs sharp scalpels, a gardener needs a good shovel and wheelbarrow, an engineer needs a good calculator.
 In any profession, apart from knowledge, training and motivation, we need good tools in order to do good work.
-The cello, bow, rosin and strings are the tools of our trade, and the better quality they are, the easier it becomes to sound good and to play with ease.
+The cello, bow, rosin and strings are the tools of our trade, and the better their quality, the easier it becomes to sound good and to play with ease.
 It is possible of course to work with inferior tools, but it makes it much harder to achieve good results.
 It is so easy to get accustomed to playing with our own material that we can easily become unaware of the possibilities that other, better, material might give us.
 It is therefore very useful to try other people’s cellos and bows – it can be a quite mind-opening experience!

 WHICH CELLO, WHICH BOW ?

 The main complication for us is the pricing.
-Older instruments and bows are unfortunately not only valued as simple, functional “tools”, but rather as collectible works of art or antiques.
+Older instruments and bows are unfortunately not only valued as simple, functional “tools”, but rather as collectable works of art or antiques.
 According to their pedigree (maker), country of origin, date of manufacture etc they now have more value as investments than as musical instruments.
 This means that the prices of older instruments and bows have absolutely no relation anymore with their ability to earn a musical income for the player, but rather with their ability to earn an investment income for the owner.
 This is a disaster for musicians, a welcome aid for modern luthiers and an absolute godsend for immoral predators in search of quick easy money.

 We must be wary of choosing an instrument or bow according to price – it may have very little relation to actual sound quality.
 Unfortunately, the first question a dealer usually asks a buyer is “how much money do you have to spend?”
 Perhaps we could start off with a little lie and start with the cheaper options in the hope of finding an undervalued gem: an ugly and/or anonymous instrument may sound better than one with a beautiful varnish and famous pedigree, and will certainly cost much less.
 Another complication is that every instrument is different, even if made by the same luthier.
 And differences in the set-up (bridge, soundpost, strings etc) can make a good instrument sound awful and a bad instrument sound relatively OK (see below).